acoppes/acoppes/site/_posts/2024-12-22-my-personal-notes-being-in-evaluation-committee.markdown

 layout: post
 title:  "My personal notes of being part of the evaluation committee for a Uruguayan public competitive grant"
 date:   2024-12-22 22:00:00 -0300
 excerpt: The Uruguay Cinema and Audiovisual Agency (ACAU) organized a competitive grant for videogames development as part of the Uruguay Audiovisual Program (PUA) and I was invited to be part of the evaluation committee.
+Here are my personal notes.
 author: Ariel Coppes
 tags:
   - personal